tobias-tengler/hc-pagination-improvements/README.md

 An example implementation fo the `IOperationOptimizer` can be found [here](./Program.cs#L19)

-One "downside" is that we now need to add extension for totalCount ourselves, since `[UsePaging(IncludeTotalCount = true)]` and the `Func` passed to `Connection<T>` both depend on the pagination resolver to run.
+One "downside" is that we now need to add extensions for the `totalCount` fields ourselves, since `[UsePaging(IncludeTotalCount = true)]` and the `Func` for `totalCount` resolution passed to `Connection<T>` both depend on the pagination resolver to run.
 I don't think of this as a loss though, since I'm not particularly fond of those approaches and would rather have a dedicated field responsible for the computation of the `totalCount` 😝